diku-dk/futhark-book/parallel-algorithms.rst

 approach is used.

 To calculate an approximation to the value of :math:`\pi`, we will use a simple dart-throwing approach.
-We will throw darts randomly at a 2 by 2 square, centered around the origin, and then establish the ratio between the number of darts hitting within the unit circle with the number of darts hitting the square.
-This ration multiplied with 4 will be our approximation of :math:`\pi`.
-The more darts we throw, the better our approximation.
+We will throw darts at a 2 by 2 square, centered around the origin, and then establish the ratio between the number of darts hitting within the unit circle with the number of darts hitting the square.
+This ratio multiplied with 4 will be our approximation of :math:`\pi`.
+The more darts we throw, the better our approximation, assuming that the darts we throw hit the board somewhat evenly.
 To calculate whether a particular dart, thrown at the point :math:`(x,y)`, is within the unit circle, we can apply the standard Pythagoras formula:

 .. math::
    \pi ~~\approx~~ \frac{4}{N} \sum_{i=1}^N \left \{ \begin{array}{ll} 1 & \mbox{if} ~ x_i^2 + y_i^2 < 1 \\ 0 & \mbox{otherwise} \end{array} \right .